Dr. Ronald J. Marler - DVM 1973

-Dr. Ronald J. Marler, Scottsdale, Ariz., is the recipient of the 2013 Distinguished Alumnus Award from the K-State College of Veterinary Medicine and Veterinary Medical Alumni Association.
+Dr. Ronald J. Marler, Scottsdale, Ariz., was the recipient of the 2013 Distinguished Alumnus Award from the K-State College of Veterinary Medicine and Veterinary Medical Alumni Association.
 This award recognizes Dr. Marler for his outstanding achievements, humanitarian service and contributions to the veterinary profession.
-This award is presented as part of the 75th Annual Conference for Veterinarians on June 2.
+The award was presented as part of the 75th Annual Conference for Veterinarians on June 2, 2013.

 Dr. Marler received his bachelor’s degree in 1971 and DVM in 1973 from K-State.
 A short time after graduating, Dr. Marler joined the U.S. Army Veterinary Corps as a captain and then returned to K-State to complete a Ph.D. in veterinary pathology in 1978.
 Dr. Marler, who served as dean of the College of Veterinary Medicine at K-State from 1994 to 1997, is recognized as an expert in drug development and pharmaceutical pathology and toxicology.
 He is board certified by the American College of Veterinary Pathologists and American Board of Toxicology.